Cloufield/GWASTutorial/02_Linux_basics/README.md

 To save space and make it easier to transfer, we need to archive and compress these files.

-Archive: combine multiple files in one file
+- **Archive**: combine multiple files in a single file.

-Compress: make the file size smaller without losing infomation
+- **Compress**: make the file size smaller without losing any infomation by convertying the file to binary forms.

 ![image](https://user-images.githubusercontent.com/40289485/160957877-9148b34a-93e8-40cc-9acc-7c5bb9435b71.png)